-Creation, Re-Creation, and Repertoire
+Creation, Re-Creation, and Repertoire 1, 2, 3

 The School has given me the opportunity to work with artists who are icons of dance.
 Every year we have the chance to work with five or six different choreographers, and to experience a huge range of ways of moving.
 Our bodies have been enriched. – Natalia Lisina, graduate, from Kazan, Russia

 Bouffon is a physical theatre style exploring elements of burlesque, commedia dell’arte, farce, and satire, and at its heart is mockery pushed to the point of parody.
-The bouffon embodies ironic awareness.
 This work is developed through the exploration of four families: the dwarves, the big bums and bellies, the hunchbacks, and the heretic priest.

 The physical approach to bouffon is known to force students to break through boundaries of self-consciousness and to empower them with a sense of boldness in performance presence.

 Elements of Production 2

 This course provides an overview of the fundamental elements of theatrical production for the stage, including technical definitions and theatrical terminology.
-Students become familiar with stage management, sound production, and production management; they also participate in a workshop on lighting techniques.
+Students become familiar with stage management, sound production, production management, and lighting techniques.
 General theatrical safety principles are addressed, and students become familiar with job descriptions for a variety of positions in theatre.
 Students are assigned to actual productions in various capacities.